Withdrawals under extenuating circumstances (WE) - Frequently Asked Questions (FAQ)

 No. Once WE notations are posted they are final.

 17. Can I withdraw from a Co-op term or courses within a Co-op term?

 18. Can I withdraw from the Professional Development Program (PDP)?

-Students wishing to withdraw from the PDP program (EDUC 405) must first meet with their Coordinator in the Faculty of Education.
+Students wishing to withdraw from the Professional Development Program (PDP) program (must first meet with their Coordinator in the Faculty of Education.
 Your PDP Coordinator can provide you with the information you require to withdraw, including the Interrupt form which must be completed and approved.
 WE applications from the PDP program are not adjudicated in the normal way through Senate and Academic Services, instead they must be approved by the Coordinator of the PDP program in the Faculty of Education.
 Once approved, submit a WE application by completing the WE form and attach all documents.

 19. My application has been denied.
 What options do I have?

-If your application has been denied, you will receive a notification with the reasons from the Manager, Student Academic Appeals, through your SFU email account.
-You can appeal the decision by applying to the Senate Appeals Board (SAB).
+If your application has been denied you will receive a letter through email with the reasons explained.
+You can appeal the denied decision by applying to the Senate Appeals Board (SAB).
 For impartial and confidential assistance on the appeals process, contact the University Ombudsperson at www.sfu.ca/ombudsperson.